-In the remote village of Arasarkulam, in the Aranthangirevenue block of Pudukkottai district, Dhanalakshmi Ashok, in her early 40s, is paving the way for women like her through an innovative set up.
+In the remote village of Arasanarkulam, in the Tirunelveli district, Dhanalakshmi Ashok, in her early 40s, is paving the way for women like her through an innovative set up.
 Along with her husband Ashok Kumar and sometimes her daughter (who helps them with all work, technology), she is busy empowering a group of 15 women through her self help group- Gandhi.
 Together, they create small works of lights that are used for festivities and public celebrations such as weddings, temple functions and political rallies.

 “Prior to our self-help group, I used to work alone at small light work shop at Tuticorin.
 As they say, behind every successful man, there is a woman.
 It was the woman in my life, who changed everything,” smiles Ashok, looking fondly at Dhanalakshmi.
 Ashok’s eyes, shine with pride as he narrates how Dhanalakshmi’s entrepreneurial streak changed not only the life of his family, but of the other women in their village as well.

 When Srinivasan Services Trust, the social arm of TVS Motor Company, approached Dhanalakshmi to understand how could things get better, they helped her set up a Woman’s Self Help group, that could assist Ashok in creation of these light works.
 While Ashok helped the women understand the process of creation end to end, Dhanalakshmi took the much complex mantle of marketing the services of their group through word of mouth, thus ensuring larger orders for her team, catering to Tamil Nadu politicians and celebrities.